Medial Wall Orbital Fracture Treatment & Management

 Numerous surgical approaches have been used to explore the medial orbital wall and to repair its fractures.
 The appropriate approach depends on both the extent of the fracture and its association with other fractures.

 In the past, the traditional approach used to repair medial wall fractures was the Lynch incision.
-It involves incising skin directly over the superomedial orbital rim and provides excellent exposure, but it can result in severe scarring or webbing.
-More recently, the transcaruncular approach has become a major approach to the medial orbit, as it avoids leaving a visible scar.[6, 7] In isolated medial wall fractures, this approach provides adequate exposure to the medial wall and to the area of tissue incarceration similar to that of the Lynch approach.
+It involves incising skin directly over the superomedial orbital rim (between the medial canthus and the bridge of the nose) and provides excellent exposure, but it can result in severe scarring or webbing.
+Since the 1990s, the transcaruncular approach [16, 17] has become a major approach to the medial orbit, as it avoids leaving a visible scar and any potential disruption of the medial canthus or adjacent lacrimal structures.
+[18, 19] In isolated medial wall fractures, this approach provides adequate direct exposure to the medial wall [20] and to the area of tissue incarceration similar to that of the Lynch approach.

 Once the incision is made between the plica and the caruncle, blunt dissection to the periosteum is performed, and the periosteum is incised just beneath the posterior lacrimal crest.
 Care is taken to avoid damage to the lacrimal sac and the medial rectus muscle.
 A periosteal elevator is then used to carry the dissection posteriorly in a subperiosteal plane until the entire fracture is clearly visible.
 The anterior and posterior ethmoidal vessels are identified and coagulated.
 The periosteal elevator, along with malleable retractors, is used to gently remove the incarcerated tissues from the fracture.